MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Account for anomalies in sustained throughput due to data distribution, seasonality, and bursting.

 - Use multiple cloud gateways when the IoT solution must manage millions of devices.
-Use DPS to assign devices assigned to one of the IoT hubs.
+Use DPS to assign devices to IoT hubs.

 ### Provision devices with DPS